wp-plugins/add-submit-button-on-top/README.txt

 == Description ==
 Adds a 2nd Submit button on top of the page when editing your Admin Settings.
-This way you won't have to scroll all the way down to hit the submit button! **The 2nd Submit button will be added to the top of all Settings Menu pages, User Edit Page, Appearance Editor Page, and the Plugin Editor page.**
+This way you won't have to scroll all the way down to hit the submit button! **The Submit button will be added to the top of all Settings Menu pages, User Edit Page, Appearance Editor Page, and the Plugin Editor page**.

 == Installation ==